dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Development Workflow
 1. **Setup**: Clone the repository and run `bun install`
 2. **Development**: Use `bun run dev` to start the development server
-3. **Testing**: Use `bun test` to run the acceptance tests
-4. **Building**: Use the above commands which incorporate any build steps needed

-## Automated Testing
-- Use `bun run dev` in background and note process ID
-- Use `curl` to probe for server readiness, repeat for up to 60 seconds total
-- Perform browser testing (e.g Playright or human)
-- Kill the background process ID after testing
-- Static assets are built into the bundle, so the server much be restarted to incorporate any static changes

 ## Code Conventions
 - Use TypeScript interfaces for type definitions